moheed-ali/ChirpStack-Data-Pipeline/influxdb-grafana-data-source-setup.md

 6. **Success**:
    - If the connection test is successful, you've successfully added InfluxDB as a datasource in Grafana.
-   -
-For instructions on running InfluxDB & Grafana Docker Volumes, please refer to the [Steps to Add Run InfluxDB & Grafana Docker Volumes](InfluxDB-Grafana-Docker-Volume.md) section.

 For instructions on computing PDR using Flux Queries, please refer to the [Flux Queries to Compute PDR](PDR-Flux-Queries.md) section.